ballardtj/ballardtj.github.io/_posts/2026-01-12-industries-highest-roi-job-satisfaction.md

   }
 </style>

-📊 Which industries see the highest ROI from job satisfaction?

 We know that improving job satisfaction reduces turnover, saving organisations millions in replacement costs.

 But not all industries are equal.
 The financial return on keeping employees happy depends on two variables: